letsencrypt/website/_posts/2015-2-19-draft-isrg-cp.markdown

 title:  "Draft ISRG Certificate Policy (CP)"
 date:   2015-2-19T07:00
 author: Josh Aas, ISRG Executive Director
-excerpt: Today we're publishing a <a href="/documents/ISRG-CP-May-5-2015.pdf">draft of our Certificate Policy (CP)</a>.
+excerpt: Today we're publishing a draft of our Certificate Policy (CP).
 ---

 Update 2015-10-12: These documents are now out of date.
 Please visit our <a